-Issue I
+Issue 2

-One benefit of using your newsletter as a promotional tool is that you can reuse content from other marketing materials, such as press releases, market studies and reports studies, and reports.
+One benefit of using your newsletter as a promotional tool is that you can reuse content from other marketing materials, such as press releases, market studies, and reports.

 While your main goal of distributing a newsletter might be to sell your product or service, the key to a successful newsletter is making it useful to your readers.